neighborhoods/wasabi/modules/ldap/README.md

 	</dependency>
 	```
  1. Complete the configuration process below.

-Note: For future compatibility with newer builds of Wasabi, Wasabi-LDAP specifies the dependancy version as *greater than* the last tested version of Wasabi (e.g. `<version>[1.0.20170418213834,)</version>`).
-This is not a guarantee that it will function with higher versions, but as long as the underlying `Authentication` and `Authorization` interface contracts do not change, this should ensure forward-compatibility.

 ### Option B: Include the source files directly in your build
  *See [Extending Wasabi LDAP](#extending-wasabi-ldap) section for guidance on this approach*